tihado/mistral-hackathon-sep-2025/README.md

 uv run main.py
 ```

 The server will start with mock data if no API keys are provided, making it perfect for testing and development.
-For full functionality, provide both SerpAPI and Gemini API keys.
+For full functionality, provide both SerpAPI and OpenRouter API keys.

 ## Running the Inspector